betaglot/plantabeta/docs/dev/Sequence.md

 ## GIF

 ### Vue Component
-- Be able to toggle between GIF and SequenceStrip
+- Be able to toggle between GIF and PhraseStrip
 - Modify framerate of GIF using Input Stepper
 - Change

 ## Comic Strip

-- SequenceStrip
+- PhraseStrip
 - Numbering in top corner